Rent safe and private dog parks hosted by locals

 Clark County Parks and Recreation provides multiple designated off-leash areas throughout the Las Vegas area.
 A handful of other organizations host leash-free spaces as well.
 When not in a specified dog park, pets must be leashed and under control of their owners at all times.

-Below are some of the top Las Vegas dog parks, which are usually open between 6 am and 11 pm unless otherwise noted.
-You can read more about Clark County’s rules for dogs in parks here.
+Below are some of the top Las Vegas dog-friendly parks.
+These off-leash spaces are usually open between 6 am and 11 pm unless otherwise noted.
+You can read more about Clark County’s rules for dogs in parks here!

 Barkin Basin Park (public dog park)